shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

 5\. __Das Keyboard 4 Professional__ - the oldest piece of hardware in the current lineup; still going strong in its 9th year

-6\. __Logitech G604__ - the perfect balance between style and function (however, the fact that this particular model has been discontinued is concerning)
+6\. __Logitech G604__ - the perfect balance between style and function (however, the fact that this particular model has been discontinued concerns me)

 <br>